phune-gaming/pg-sdk-js/README.md

 },
 ```

-If the move does not pass the server-side rules validation, the game will be notified in the onMoveInvalid callback function.
+If a move does not pass the server-side rules validation, the game will be notified by the `onMoveInvalid` callback function.

 ```js
 onMoveInvalid: function(playerIdWhoSentTheMove, playerIdToPlayNext) {